binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 #### Lack of Network Intrusion Detection Systems (NIDS) {#network-countermeasures-lack-of-visibility-nids}
 Similar to [HIDS](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids) but acting as a network spy with its network interface (NIC) in promiscuous mode, capturing all traffic crossing the specific network segment that the NIDS is on, ideally before (preventative) it reaches its target.
 NIDS are usually positioned strategically between a potential attack source and target.

 NIDS can be installed into many existing network devices, such as routers, network firewalls, switches, or come out of the box as stand-alone hardware, not consuming any existing hosts resources.
-HIDS are reactive, as in the attack has to have already occurred in order to be detected.
+HIDS are in most cases reactive, as in the attack has to have already occurred in order to be detected.
 Where as NIDS/NIPS can analyse the network packets before they reach their target, ideally mitigating the attack.
 All security is a combination of detection, prevention and response.
 We need to realise that any single one of these is not enough, but all three are required to achieve defence in depth.

 **NIDS can operate with Signatures**: